barryclark/jekyll-now/_posts/2018-05-28-HackTM18_festival_for_geeks.md

 ## Special thank to machinebox.io!
 Machinebox.io provides high level ML back-ends inside Docker containers.
-I've asked them for a unlimited license for the Hackathon on Friday and they gave us a partner license on Saturday, because they really liked our idea.
+I've asked them for an unlimited license for the Hackathon on Friday and they gave us a partner license on Saturday, because they really liked our idea.
 So a **HUGE** thanks to them.

 ## Do you guys mind good software development practices?